 A revolution in western thinking followed the midpoint of the 15th century A.D.
 The Renaissance opened up the treasures of both classical and patristic learning in a new way.
-It also revived an interest in the study of both Greek and Hebrew that made possible the study of the Bible in the original languages.
-This new interest in original editions stimulated textual research and also evidenced anew the corruption and ignorance of the contemporary church.
+It also revived interest in the study of both Greek and Hebrew that made possible the study of the Bible in the original languages.
+This new interest in original editions stimulated textual research and also evidenced the corruption and ignorance of the contemporary church anew.
 The Renaissance created new opportunities for humanist scholars such as Erasmus of Rotterdam, who sought to make the Bible available to people of all ages, social levels, and countries.

 More radical in outlook than Renaissance humanists were the Reformers, who measured the teaching and practice of the contemporary church by the standards of scripture.
 The Reformers were horrified by the obvious discrepancies.
 There soon emerged a mission to discover the pure biblical message and to reconstruct both the teaching and practice of the church.
-The Reformers became deeply convinced that it was both reasonable and necessary to circulate God’s word in order to purify the church from ignorance and destructive practices. (from http://davidsonpress.com)
+The Reformers became deeply convinced that it was both reasonable and necessary to circulate God’s word to purify the church from ignorance and destructive practices. (from http://davidsonpress.com)

 1525 William Tyndale’s New Testament is completed.
-His translation is based on the Latin vulgate, Erasmus Greek and the original Greek manuscripts.
+His translation is based on the Latin Vulgate, Erasmus Greek and the original Greek manuscripts.
 His wording and sentence structures are found in most modern day translations of the Bible.

 Tyndale was committed to taking the Bible directly to the people.
 Expressing open defiance of the Pope, Tyndale said that if God would spare his life he would make it possible for even a ploughboy to know more about Holy Scripture than the Pope himself.
-By August of 1525 his translation of the New Testament was complete.
+By August of 1525, his translation of the New Testament was complete.
 Printing began at Cologne, but when the authorities forbade the project, Tyndale escaped to Worms, where 6,000 copies were printed and sold in England by April of 1526.
-Official opposition in England led to the destruction of most of these early copies.
+The official opposition in England led to the destruction of most of these early copies.

 Tyndale’s English work is similar to that of Martin Luther.
 Although he used Luther’s German translation, Tyndale also drew upon the Latin Vulgate as well as Erasmus’ Greek text.
 Ninety percent of the New Testament in the King James Version (KJV) is Tyndale’s translation.
 By the same token, where the KJV departed from Tyndale’s wording, the English Revised Version (ERV) of 1881 went back to it.
-Without question, this first printed English New Testament is the basis of all future works of translation.
+Without question, this first printed English New Testament is the basis of all future works in translation.

 1536 Tyndale executed.
 Tyndale did not live to complete his Old Testament translation.
 On May 21, 1535, he was arrested and later executed for heresy at Vilvorde, Belgium, on October 6, 1536.
 His dying prayer was that the Lord would open the eyes of the King of England.
 He left behind a manuscript containing the translation of the historical books from Joshua to 2 Chronicles that was finally published in 1537.

-1535 Myles Coverdale, student of Tyndale’s, produces a Bible.
+1535 Myles Coverdale, a student of Tyndale’s, produces a Bible.
 It includes 80 books (The 39 Old Testament, 27 New Testament and 14 Apochrypha) His version uses the translations Tyndale was able to complete.
 Coverdale finished translating the rest of the Bible but not being a Hebrew or Greek scholar his portions are based on intermediate Latin and German translations rather than the original Greek and Hebrew.

 1537 Matthews Bible printed.
 Matthews Bible is really Tyndale’s translation supplemented by Coverdale’s translation.
 Henry VIII through the efforts of Archbishop Crammer and Thomas Cromwell gave permission for this English version of the Bible to be bought and sold throughout Britain.